 Road-trip safety gadgets are the ones you hope you never need, but you will be grateful to have if something goes wrong.

-A compact first-aid kit belongs in every car, especially on road trips.
-Include plasters, bandages, antiseptic wipes, pain relief, gloves, and any personal medicines your family needs.
+A compact first-aid kit belongs in every car.
+Include plasters, bandages, antiseptic wipes, gloves and any personal medicines your family needs.

-A portable jump starter can save you if your battery dies in a car park, campsite, hotel, or remote area.
+A portable jump starter can help if your battery dies in a car park, campsite, hotel or remote area.
 Choose one that matches your engine size and keep it charged.

 If you break down at night or in poor weather, visibility matters.
 A compact emergency light or warning triangle helps other drivers see that your vehicle has stopped.